Workers compensation home loan

 What is the approval criteria?

-- If your income is not ongoing: If you are not returning to work & your workers compensation payments are not set to continue then we cannot assist you with a home loan.
+• Disability income not ongoing: If you’re not returning to work and your worker’s compensation payments are not set to continue then we cannot assist you with a home loan.

 What evidence do I need to provide?